 Both types of lease allow a business to access business equipment through regular finance repayments.
 The main difference between a finance lease and other types of lease is in ownership at the end of the lease term — a finance lease will allow a borrower to take ownership of the asset.

-Ownership - Ownership of the property is transferred to the borrower at the end of the lease term.|
+|Ownership||Ownership of the property is transferred to the borrower at the end of the lease term.|

-Residual Payments - A balloon/residual option for the lessee to purchase the property or equipment at a specific price.|
+|Residual Payments||A balloon/residual option for the lessee to purchase the property or equipment at a specific price.|

-Running costs & administration - The borrower is responsible for all associated costs with owning and using the asset during the lease.|
+|Running Costs & Admin||The borrower is responsible for all associated costs with owning and using the asset during the lease.|

-Accounting and Tax - The asset is listed on the business’s balance sheet.
+|Accounting & Tax||The asset is listed on the business’s balance sheet.
 Lease payments are listed on profit and loss statements.
 Payments are generally tax-deductible.|

 The lender will purchase the asset on behalf of the customer, who then pays the lender a fixed monthly lease rental — plus interest — for the term of the lease.
 At the end of the lease, the asset is often purchased by the business at an agreed price, or returned to the lender.

 The asset is listed on the business’s balance sheet, and lease repayments to the lender are generally tax-deductible.
 A finance lease uses fixed-rate payments, which ensures that repayments will stay the same regardless of changes to interest rates.

 However, as the business takes full responsibility for the asset, it will also need to consider any additional costs such as repairs, maintenance, or servicing.